How to Create a Logical Switch in VMM

-In Virtual Machine Manager (VMM) in System Center 2012 Service Pack 1 (SP1), you can consistently configure identical capabilities for network adapters across multiple hosts by using port profiles and logical switches.
+In Virtual Machine Manager (VMM) in System Center 2012 Service Pack 1 (SP1) or System Center 2012 R2, you can consistently configure identical capabilities for network adapters across multiple hosts by using port profiles and logical switches.
 Port profiles and logical switches act as containers for the properties or capabilities that you want your network adapters to have.
 Instead of configuring individual properties or capabilities for each network adapter, you can specify the capabilities in port profiles and logical switches, which you can then apply to the appropriate adapters.

 The recommended order for creating port profiles and logical switches is to create the port profiles first.
 You will need at least one native port profile for uplinks before you can create a logical switch.